 A new GV for sulfate using an ecotoxicity assessment approach was derived.
-Ambient water GVs for sulfate were derived using the species sensitivity distribution (SSD) method described in the AWQ Guidelines, using the concentration that would affect 10% of the test population (EC10) (Warne and van Dam 2008).
-In this example, new site-specific GVs were derived for sulfate at four levels of protection (80%, 90%, 95% and 99% for local freshwater species) as per ANZECC & ARMCANZ (2000).
-This range of protection levels cover a wide spectrum of ecosystems found in the catchment and can be applied in different locations of the river basin.
-The following data (Table 3) were obtained from chronic toxicity tests of sulfate to five locally relevant species, using upstream water as a control and upstream water spiked with sulfate in a serial dilution as the test waters.
-The five test species used for the direct toxicity assessments commonly occur over large parts of central Queensland (tropical Australia).
+Ambient water GVs for sulfate were derived using the species sensitivity distribution (SSD) method described in the Guidelines, using the concentration that would affect 10 per cent of the test population (EC{10}) (Warne and van Dam 2008).
+In this example, new site-specific GVs were derived for sulfate at four levels of protection (80 per cent, 90 per cent, 95 per cent and 99 per cent for local freshwater species) as per ANZECC & ARMCANZ (2000a).
+This range of protection levels covers a wide spectrum of ecosystems found in the catchment and can be applied in different locations of the river basin.
+The following data (Table 3) were obtained from tests of chronic toxicity of sulfate to eight locally relevant species, using upstream water as a control and upstream water spiked with sulfate in a serial dilution as the test waters.
+The eight test species used for the direct toxicity assessments commonly occur over large parts of central Queensland (tropical Australia).